Please cite this paper as:

 The connection between the phase separation dynamics in model membranes and the nanoscopic heterogeneities found in biological membranes remains unclear.
 Many proposals exist in the literature, including the possibility that the biological membrane is found in a so- called “microemulsion” phase (36) or it has a composition that is tuned to be near a critical point (37).
 Alternatively, it is possible that other cellular components including various proteins, such as the cytoskeleton, break up the domains (38).
 However, small molecules such as melatonin also have their unique structural impact on lipid heterogeneities.

-To understand the phase behavior of a lipid membrane from a coarse-grained perspective, one may posit some field φ ≡ φ(x, t) which describes the fraction of a liquid ordered phase at location and time on the membrane surface, or any other particular lipid phase formed during lipid phase separation.
+To understand the phase behavior of a lipid membrane from a coarse-grained perspective, one may posit some field φ ≡ φ(x, t) which describes the fraction of a liquid ordered phase at location x and time t on the membrane surface, or any other particular lipid phase formed during lipid phase separation.
 Then, a wide range of possibilities for the phase behavior of the membrane is captured by a phenomenological free energy given, in appropriately scaled units of distance and energy, by

-E1.jpg, (1)
+, (1)

-where is a control parameter that favors phase separation when r < 0 and lipid phase mixing when r > 0.
+where r is a control parameter that favors phase separation when r < 0 and lipid phase mixing when r > 0.
 The parameter µ describes an asymmetry between the liquid ordered and liquid disordered phases.
 Finally, κ is a parameter that describes a penalty for making domain walls between the liquid-ordered and liquid-disordered phases.

 In regular phase separating systems, we expect that κ > 0 in Eq.
 (1).
-We would then find, for example, a second-order critical point describing the phase separation transition at r + κ= 0 when μ = 0 (or a first-order transition at κ2 ≈ −µ2/9 when μ 0).
+We would then find, for example, a second-order critical point describing the phase separation transition at r + κ2 = 0 when μ = 0 (or a first-order transition at r + κ2 ≈ −µ2/9 when μ ≠0).
 However, when competing interactions or small molecules acting as line-active agents stabilize domain walls between the lipid phases, the parameter κ may become negative.
 In this case, we find patterned (modulated) phases when the system tends toward phase separation (for r < 0) and disordered, microemulsion phases when r > 0.
 The various possible phases for this type of free energy (for µ = 0) are given in Figure 1.
 As we will discuss below, melatonin may play a role in generating these structured phases with κ < 0 as it may serve to stabilize interfaces between liquid-ordered and liquid-disordered lipid phases.

 When μ≠0 and r, κ < 0 in the free energy in Eq.
 (1), we may find different patternedphases including hexagonal arrangements of domains.
 The various structured phases are diagrammed in Figure 2.
 Note that for small µ, we find the striped phases.
 For larger µ, the asymmetry between the two lipid phases will generate a hexagonal arrangement of domains, with one phase serving as the “matrix” and the other the lipid “domain.”
 Finally, we also include another image of a microemulsion in Figure 2, on the right-hand-side where r > 0.
 Note that the microemulsion, although a disordered phase, retains some domain-like structures as such a phase maintains a characteristic length scale.
 Although the free energy in Eq.
 (1) is informative regarding structured lipid phases, their description is incomplete.